 - Period music by Olde Towne Brass in the Brick Church

 - A Southern afternoon Tea Party hosted in one of Historic Mooresville’s homes

 - A very rare peak into one of Mooresville’s oldest kitchens built in the 1820s

 - An encampment of the 19th Alabama Infantry Regiment, C.S.A., Inc. portraying Federal troops and open hearth cooking

 - Letter and diary transcriptions recounting Union soldiers stories and experiences while encamped near and around Mooresville

-Author and storyteller, Jerry R. Barksdale, will portray his great-great grandfather, James Daniel Barksdale, who lived in Limestone County before and during the Civil War.
-Jerry is the author of Revolutionaries and Rebels, a historical novel set in Limestone County before and during the Civil War.
+Author and storyteller, Jerry R. Barksdale, is the author of Revolutionaries and Rebels, a historical novel set in Limestone County before and during the Civil War.

-Chuck Puckett – creator of Puckett Publishing and has written plays, musicals, songs, and poetry but has always maintained a love for the theater.
+Actor, Chuck Puckett, who protrayed General James Garfield, is the creator of Puckett Publishing and has written plays, musicals, songs, and poetry but has always maintained a love for the theater.

-19th Alabama Infantry Regiment, C.S.A, Inc- one of the largest and most active living history and Civil War reenactment groups in Alabama with headquarters in Huntsville - https://www.facebook.com/19thalabamainfantryregt
+19th Alabama Infantry Regiment, C.S.A, Inc is one of the largest and most active living history and Civil War reenactment groups in Alabama with headquarters in Huntsville - https://www.facebook.com/19thalabamainfantryregt